matheusAlvarenga/next-boilerplate/README.md

   * **I18n:** An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
 Helps you to add language translation support to your app.
   * **Service Mocking:** An alternative to mock all services for an easy front end development.
   * **Lottie:** Lightweight, scalable animations inside JS.
+  * **Cypress:** Fast, easy and reliable testing for anything that runs in a browser.
+  * **Jest:** Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+  * **React Testing Library:** Simple and complete testing utilities created for testing React.
+  * **Husky:** Modern native Git hooks made easy
+  * **Commitlint:** Checks if your commit messages meet the conventional commit format.
+  * **Conventional Commits:** A specification for adding human and machine readable meaning to commit messages.
+  * **Commitizen:** Command-line utility to create commits with your rules.

 <br>